 The first of these, Sara Wachter-Boetcher’s Technically Wrong is exactly what its subtitle, “Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech,” might lead you to expect: a primer on several years worth of disastrous failures of design and cultural problems at various stripes tech companies large and small.
 She focuses heavily, though not entirely, on consumer-facing companies: Facebook, Twitter, Uber, and the like.
 In a brisk couple of hundred pages she discusses the failure of Silicon Valley’s giants to diversify their workforces, which remain overwhelmingly white and male, and how this creates products whose full range of users aren’t accounted for.
 In phototagging for instance, failure to train an algorithm with a broad data meant Google Photos failed in some cases to recognize the faces of black users.
 Meanwhile, Facebook’s real-name policy—the rule that requires users to use their legal name and not a chosen name— and which has and continues to help abet abuse, by allowing trolls to hound their targets from the platform all together, which means losing touch with the communities and contacts they’ve built on it.

 The book is at its best when it shows that the problems that emerge from tech companies aren’t difficult to grasp or even unique to technology companies or platforms.
 However, Wachter-Boetcher does sometimes seem to take at face value companies’ efforts to solve their problems, even when they should be questioned further.
 Most notably, she praises the attempts of NextDoor—a social networking site for neighbors—to curb racism on its platform.
-Some of NextDoor’s users were making posts suggesting people they’d seen around, including their own neighbors or their neighbor’s friends, were “sketchy” or dangerous based on the color of their skin While it’s true that NextDoor has taken steps to deal with racism, particularly requiring more information and specificity in reports about crime and safety it’s a problem that has persisted.
+Some of NextDoor’s users were making posts suggesting people they’d seen around, including their own neighbors or their neighbor’s friends, were “sketchy” or dangerous based on the color of their skin or what they were wearing.
+While it’s true that NextDoor has taken steps to deal with racism, particularly requiring more information and specificity in reports about crime and safety, it’s a problem that has persisted.
 It’d be facile to expect NextDoor to solve the problem of its users’ racism simply by implementing a user interface change, but it’s perhaps worse to pretend that the problem has gone away when it has not.

 Where Technically Wrong works by honing in on some of the companies most often associated with bias and abuse in tech, Virginia Eubanks’s forthcoming Automating Inequality succeeds by almost entirely ignoring them.
 Eubanks, a writer and professor at SUNY Albany, spent part of the past several years investigating different semi-automated systems that have been used to study the habits of poor Americans in three different states.
 Indiana’s Family and Social Services Administration, for instance, booted more than a million people off welfare rolls over three years by interpreting small application mistakes, often beyond applicants’ control, as failures to cooperate.
 The city of Los Angeles uses a Coordinated Entry System (CES) to manage homelessness.
 The CES both uses an algorithm to compare how vulnerable different homeless people are, as well as requiring that homeless people allow their information to be used for seven years by more than 100 organizations, including law enforcement.